CUBRID/cubrid-manual/en/sql/tuning.rst

 .. note::

-    When a column of **DISTINCT** or a **GROUP BY** clause contains the subkey of a index, loose index scan adjusts the scope dynamically to unique values ?�​of each of the columns constituting the partial key, and starts the search of a B-tree.
+    When a column of **DISTINCT** or a **GROUP BY** clause contains the subkey of a index, loose index scan adjusts the scope dynamically to unique values of the each columns constituting the partial key, and starts the search of a B-tree.
 Regarding this, see :ref:`loose-index-scan`.

 **Example**